 The Compensation Committee periodically reviews the composition of our peer group used in making compensation decisions to determine whether any changes are appropriate.
-The Compensation Committee, in consultation with Aon Hewitt, reviewed and approved a new peer group in February 2019 that consisted of technology and software services companies that are similar to us in industry code, revenue, market capitalization and sales growth.
-Since the initial identification of the peer group companies, five are no longer publicly traded and are no longer included in the group.
-Our current peer group, which was used in making compensation decisions in fiscal 2021, includes the following companies:
+In January 2023, the Compensation Committee, in consultation with Pearl Meyer, reviewed and approved the composition of our peer group consisting of technology and software services companies that are similar to us in industry code, revenue, market capitalization and sales growth.
+Our peer group, which was used in making compensation decisions for fiscal year 2023, includes the following companies:

-1-800-FLOWERS.COM, Inc. Cornerstone OnDemand, Inc. QuinStreet, Inc. TrueCar, Inc.
+Box, Inc. Magnite, Inc. QuinStreet, Inc. TrueCar, Inc.

-Bottomline Technologies, Inc. Endurance International Group Holdings, Quotient Technology, Inc. Vonage Holdings Corp.
+Dropbox, Inc. New Relic, Inc. Quotient Technology, Inc. Yelp Inc.

-inc.

-Box, Inc.

-Envestnet, Inc.

-Redfin Corporation

-Cloudera, Inc.

-MicroStrategy Incorporated

-Stitch Fix, Inc.
+Envestnet, Inc. Paycom Software, Inc. Stitch Fix, Inc.

+Etsy, Inc. Pinterest, Inc.